How to Take Payments with Verint: PCI-Compliant Payment Integration for Verint-Powered Contact Centres

 If your contact centre uses Verint — for a financial services compliance team, a major insurance carrier, a multi-state utility, a healthcare member-services operation, or a public-sector contact centre — you've already met the payment gap.
 Verint handles workforce engagement, quality monitoring, conversation intelligence, and increasingly AI-driven analytics across your operation.
 But when a customer says "I'd like to pay," neither Verint nor the CCaaS underneath it has a native, PCI-compliant way to capture their card.

 This guide is for merchants running Verint on top of a CCaaS platform, and for solution providers and Verint partners deploying the Open Platform for clients.
-It covers how Shuttle adds PCI-compliant payment capture to Verint-powered contact centres — multi-PSP, integrates at the CCaaS layer beneath Verint, and built so Verint's recording, analytics, and workforce optimization remain effective throughout the payment moment.
+It covers how Shuttle adds PCI-compliant payment capture to Verint-powered operations, what that involves today, and why card data stays out of Verint's recording and analytics pipeline.

 The Payment Gap Around Verint

 Verint is a customer engagement, workforce engagement, and conversation intelligence platform.
-Card capture is a separate problem, and the gaps for businesses taking payments on Verint-powered calls:
+Card capture is a separate problem, and here are the gaps for businesses taking payments on Verint-powered calls:

 • Verint sits on the engagement and analytics layer.
 Workforce engagement, recording, quality monitoring, and AI analytics don't capture cards.
-The card moment has to happen at the underlying CCaaS layer or via a side integration.
+The card moment has to happen elsewhere.

 • The CCaaS underneath usually doesn't capture cards either.
 Genesys, NICE CXone, Avaya, Cisco, Five9 all face the same payment gap — see the contact centre payments guide for platform-specific detail.